Ganzorig2022/devOps/README.md

 > Service port is different from Pod port
 > targetPort must match containerPort where the pod is listening and the service is forwarding the traffic to

-`Here is the scenario:`
+`NETWORKING FLOW:`

-`1.` Client sends request to `NodeIP:NodePort` (externally, e.g from web browser, etc) - NodePort, typically 30000–32767
+`1.` Client sends request to `NodeIP:NodePort` (externally, e.g from web browser, etc).

+    -   `NodePort` is in the range of 30000–32767.
+    -   `kube-proxy` intercepts the request and routes it to the appropriate `ClusterIP:ServicePort`

 `2.` Node forwards the request to `ClusterIP:ServicePort` (internally. spec.ports.port)